 Occasional stress-related pimples

-Cleansing is an important step in skin care.
-If you wear oil-based makeup or SPF during the day, use a gentle oil-based makeup remover, and then follow up with a cleanser.
-A gentle cleanser is half the battle for healthy skin, so choose your cleanser wisely.
+Cleansing is an important step in skincare.
+If you wear oil-based makeup or SPF during the day, use a gentle oil-based makeup remover, and then follow with a cleanser.
+A gentle cleanser is already half the battle for healthy skin, so choose your cleanser carefully.

-Daily Skin Care Routine
+Daily Skincare Routine

-For occasional blemishes or pimples related to stress
+For occasional stress-related blemishes or breakouts

-1. Cleanse face with Triple Action Cleanser and rinse with cool water.
+1. Cleanse face with Triple Action Cleanser and rinse with cold water.
 This concentrated, gentle cleanser does not foam and only a small amount is needed.
 It gently exfoliates and adds probiotics.
 Pat dry, leaving a little moisture for the next step.

 1. Cleanse face with Triple Action Cleanser + cold water.

-2. Massage Vitamin C Serum-in-Oil onto pimples.
+2. Massage Vitamin C Serum-in-Oil into breakouts.

 Nutrition

-Examples of foods that help feed our microbiome :
+Examples of foods that help nourish our microbiome:

-- Varied plant-based foods – aim for a minimum of 30-35 different foods per week (including herbs, spices, seeds, fruits and vegetables) to improve gut microbiome diversity.
+- A variety of plant-based foods - aim for a minimum of 30-35 different foods per week (including herbs, spices, seeds, fruits, and vegetables) to improve gut microbiome diversity.

-Examples of foods that help restore hormonal balance :
+Examples of foods that help restore hormonal balance:

 - Healthy fats like olive oil, flax seeds, crushed hemp seeds, avocado, nuts.